Offscreen Rendering to Image File

 initializeScene

 The first thing to do on scene initialization is to load the image that we use represent points on the graph.
-The majority of this is identical to the texture loading seen in the Textured Quad example, including the same loadImage
+The majority of this is identical to the texture loading seen in the Textured Quad example, including the same loadImage helper function.
+One difference is that we set the scaling filters for upscaling and downscaling.

 | m_pointSampler = m_device.createSampler(SamplerOptions{ .magFilter = FilterMode::Linear, .minFilter = FilterMode::Linear });